 Perched on the edge of the Arabian peninsula – where the endless desert meets the clear ocean – Oman is a beach-lovers paradise.

 In the capital of Muscat, this swathe of sand fringes the coast.
-Qurum Beach is a social place where joggers, cyclists and walkers come to catch the sea air.
+Al Qurum Beach is a social place where joggers, cyclists and walkers come to catch the sea air.
 Dander along the palm-shaded promenade that runs alongside the beach, or stretch out on the sand and catch a beautiful Arabian sunset.
 Five-star hotels back onto the beach, bringing loungers and parasols with them – and there’s a healthy crop of beach cafés and restaurants nearby.

 On the eastern tip of Oman, Tiwi beach is a little secluded nook in the coastline.
-Sand and sea-worn rocks shelter the bay, which has been twisted into other-worldly shapes.
+Sand and sea-worn rocks shelter the bay, which have been twisted into other-worldly shapes.
 It’s pebbly underfoot – rather than sandy – and there are no cafés or changing facilities, but it’s the kind of place you visit for the beauty of nature.
 Or to hike and climb the nearby Wadi Tiwi and Wadi Shab.

 The first thing you might notice about Ras Al Hadd beach is the unmistakable turtle tracks in the soft sand.
 The bay has been declared a green turtle sanctuary and every year, mother turtles lay their eggs and babies make their slow journey into the sea.
 There’s a little history to the bay as well – during World War II fighter planes took shelter here and you can still see the markings of the old airstrip.

 A lesser-known Muscat beach – except to locals and those staying at the opulent Ritz Carlton – this sandy stretch is in Al Bustan village, to the south of the city.
-Fishermen still wind their nets in on the shore here and though the soft sand and crystal shallows are the stuff of paradise beach dreams – the absence of facilities keeps the place blissfully quieter than other Muscat beaches.
+Fishermen still wind their nets in on the shore here and though the soft sand and crystal shallows are the stuff of paradise beach dreams, the absence of facilities keeps the place blissfully quieter than other Muscat beaches.
 If you’re just looking for the simple beauty of sun, sea and sand in Muscat, this is the spot for you.

 Halfway between Muscat and Salalah along Oman’s coast, the port town of Duqm is surrounded by deserted beaches.
 The absence of humans has allowed nature to flourish on these long stretches of empty sand.
 Between the occasional cluster of turquoise fishing boats, you’ll spot armies of crabs, rare birds and reefs teeming with marine life – if you choose to snorkel.
 There’s also an oryx sanctuary inland, where you can see the majestic Arabian deer.